 Doing research in a small Chinese village is what sparked one Beloit professor’s interest in rural education

-Jingjing Lou, an assistant professor of education and youth studies, originally conducted the research as part of her dissertation at Indiana University at Bloomington.
+Jingjing Lou, an associate professor of education and youth studies, originally conducted the research as part of her dissertation at Indiana University at Bloomington.
 Even though her dissertation is complete, she still returns to the Shaanxi Province in northwestern China every summer to continue her research, which has led to the publication of several articles on rural youth and rural education.
 Most recently, Lou has published two articles on rural middle school education in China: one focusing on rural youths’ resistance to ‘townization’ and schooling and the other on ‘suzhi’ (quality-oriented) education in rural China.
 She is also currently co-editing a book on the changing ecology of rural schooling in China.

 Lou’s research discoveries on the changing ecology of education in rural middle schools in China have influenced her teaching, in particular the First-Year Initiatives course she is currently teaching.
 The FYI, titled “From Beijing to Beloit: Ecology, Development, and Education,” teaches students about the changing ecology of both nature and society in China due to the rapid industrialization.
 They then use it to examine the nature and community in Beloit.
 Recent rapid development has devastated the environment of China, altered people’s lifestyles, and disturbed traditional cultural values.